anadepaula/customer-services-rating/README.md

 ## Using

-Is mandatory to install the requirements listed in `requirements.txt`
+Is mandatory to install the requirements listed in `requirements.txt`.
+This can be done using `pip` with:
+`pip install -r requirements.txt`

 Is required to set a dotenv with the credentials for the Speech-to-text and Natural Language Understanding services in the format: